Ludlow, Massachusetts: Culture

 Portuguese-Americans make up 21% of the population of the town.

 The Portuguese church Our Lady of Fatima puts on an annual Festa, which is one of the most significant cultural events for Portuguese-Americans in the country.

-Ludlow is also home to many who are of Polish and French Canadian descent.
+Ludlow is home to many people of Polish and French Canadian descent.

 Soccer is an extremely popular sport in Ludlow.
-The town's high school soccer team is the most dominant in Western Mass and has been ranked in the top 20 high school programs nationally by the NSCAA and has won many state championships as well, including the most recent one in 2018.
+The town's high school soccer team is the most dominant in Western Massachusetts.
+It has been ranked in the top 20 high school programs nationally by the NSCAA and has won many state championships, most recently in 2018.
 The town is also home to the amateur Gremio Lusitano, and the Western Mass Pioneers and Western Mass Lady Pioneers professional soccer teams.
-The Pioneers play in the USL Second Division while the Lady Pioneers compete in the USL W-League.
+The Pioneers play in the USL Second Division, while the Lady Pioneers compete in the USL W-League.
 Both teams play their home games at Lusitano Stadium in Ludlow.
 In 1996, the National Soccer Hall of Fame added Ludlow to its soccer history display.